Call Us

 • A lack of assertiveness - some evidence supports the idea that people who suffer from panic attacks have a passive style of communication or interactions with others

-• Genetics – having a close relative such as a parent or sibling who suffers from panic attacks makes it more likely that you will also develop panic attacks
+• Genetics – having a close relative such as a parent or sibling who suffers from panic attacks makes it more likely that you'll also develop panic attacks

 • Alcohol, drugs or medication withdrawal